MediaComem/comem-archidep/README.md

 ## What you will need

-- A Unix CLI (Git Bash is included with Git on Windows)
+- A Unix CLI
+  - Linux/macOS users can use their standard Terminal
+  - Windows users should install [Git for Windows][git-for-windows] which includes Git Bash
 - [Git][git-downloads]
+  - macOS users should [install the command-line tools][macos-cli]
+  - Windows users should install [Git for Windows][git-for-windows]
 - A free [GitHub][github] account
 - [Google Chrome][chrome] (recommended, any browser with developer tools will do)
 - A free [Render][render] account